joshuaar/alarc-scripts/README.md

     cp -rf extracted my_parent_dir/RawData

 where my_parent_dir is the directory created earlier to hold Scripts and RawData.
-The directory structure is now complete
+The directory structure is now complete.

 ##Running the Assembly Pipeline